SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 ### Mixins

 In the following code example we can see two mixins are passed to our App component, lets assume they were authored by two different developers.
-The two mixins have "update" methods, so when a consumer of the mixins uses the both mixins together they would get a naming collision.
+The two mixins have "update" methods, so when a consumer of the mixins uses both mixins together they would get a naming collision.

 Vue wouldn't know which mixin to take the "update" method from and throws an error.